 Marketplace, a classified ads website run by the Student Government at the University of Chicago.
 Has postings offering apartments, cars, furniture, and other items and services.

-Internet apartment search engines such as: ApartmentList.com (This is a direct link to all of their Chicago listings.), www.apartments.com, www.craigslist.com, etc. Remember to pay more attention to street address than stated neighborhood on these sites; neighborhood names are often used loosely.
+Internet apartment search engines such as: ApartmentList.com (This is a direct link to all of their Chicago listings.), www.apartments.com, www.craigslist.com, http://www.rent.com/ etc. Remember to pay more attention to street address than stated neighborhood on these sites; neighborhood names are often used loosely.
 Be sure to get a street address to get the best idea of an apartment’s location in relation to CTS.

 Some students have found success through the local apartment finding service, www.chicagoapartmentfinders.com.
 You may find them useful both as a personal service for finding apartments and as a source for summer housing.
 They currently have furnished summer housing available on a pay-weekly basis in the South Loop.
-For more information, click here.
 However, this is only one finder-service option; we encourage you to use the services and opportunities that fit your needs; for example, Hotpads in Chicago has expressed an interest in working with CTS students to help them find housing.

-And finally, Moodle: Be sure to use the “News” forum on the Orientation Moodle site to discuss housing options and finds with other incoming students.
+And finally, CTS Connect: Be sure use CTS Connect to discuss housing options and finds with other incoming students.
 Word of mouth still works.

 Guest Housing Options: Bed & Breakfasts

 Hyde Park and Woodlawn do not have many traditional hotels.
 However, there are several bed and breakfasts in the area, offering sleeping accommodations and at least one daily meal.
 These can be helpful for family or friends coming to help you move in or for your guests anytime during the year.
 Listed below are a few options.

 Abode House: A Hyde Park Bed & Breakfast